 Likewise, you can also rely on LinkedIn's latest "Invite Connections" feature that allows you to invite your (personal) connections to follow your (company) page.

-Influencer marketing involves partnering with influencers (people who have a large following on social media) to promote products or services.
+Influencer marketing involves partnering with influencers (people with a large social media following) to promote products or services.
 Influencers are often seen as trusted sources by their followers, and collaborating with them can be a way for companies to reach a new audience and increase brand awareness.

 To be effective, influencer marketing campaigns should be carefully planned.
-This involves working with influencers who are a good fit for the brand and whose followers align with the target audience.
+This involves working with influencers who fit the brand well and whose followers align with the target audience.
 Influencers can promote products or services through sponsored posts, product reviews, or by incorporating the products into their content (such as using them in a tutorial video).

-It's important to remember that influencer marketing is a form of advertising, and it's important to be transparent with followers about sponsored content.
+It's important to remember that influencer marketing is a form of advertising, and being transparent with followers about sponsored content is essential.
 It's also important to do thorough research and due diligence when working with influencers to ensure that they align with the values and goals of the company.

-Emails should be a vital component of your content marketing strategy.
-It’s a way to nurture your existing leads and audience, engage your customers, and continuously nurture your trusted relationships.
+Email Marketing should be a vital component of your marketing strategy.
+It's a way to nurture your existing leads and audience, engage your customers, and continuously nurture your trusted relationships.

 If, on the other hand, email marketing isn't something you're doing, now's the time to start.
 Email marketing allows your business to keep your customers informed.
 It's one of the most cost-effective and conversion-rich forms of digital marketing today, and it's a tool that 81% of SMBs use as their primary acquisition and retention channel.
 Plus, you can personalize and customize your message to drive your message home and start building relationships.